zejiachen9912/zejiachen9912.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Corporate Strategy Analyst @ Humana, BS in Quantitative Science from <a href = "https://quantitative.emory.edu/"> Emory University </a>
+subtitle: Corporate Strategy @ Humana, BS in Quantitative Science from <a href = "https://quantitative.emory.edu/"> Emory University </a>

 profile:
   align: right